aicpslab/certified-data-driven-feedback-sim/README.md

 # certified-data-driven-feedback-sim

-This repository provides the simulation and evaluation artifacts for the numerical study of **certified data-driven feedback synthesis under hard constraints**.
+This repository provides the simulation and evaluation artifacts accompanying the numerical study of **Certified Data-Driven Feedback Synthesis under Lifted Hard Polyhedral Constraints**.

+The underlying problem is to construct a feedback law from finite reference data that recovers the desired control behavior while guaranteeing hard-constraint admissibility throughout a prescribed operating domain and a uniform bound on online execution time.
+Under the lifted constraints considered in the paper, admissibility of an applied control action depends on the existence of a feasible auxiliary decision satisfying the constraints.

-The proposed controller separates control admissibility from behavior realization.
-A **certified set-valued feedback map** returns a finite and nonempty set of admissible control candidates at the current operating condition, and a **single-valued feedback law** combines these candidates to determine the applied control input.
-Hard-constraint feasibility is therefore built into the feedback structure.
+To make hard-constraint feasibility a property of the feedback structure itself, a **certified set-valued feedback map** returns a finite and nonempty set of admissible control candidates at the current operating condition.
+A **single-valued feedback law** then combines these candidates to determine the applied control input.
+Consequently, hard-constraint feasibility is retained independently of the accuracy with which the reference behavior is recovered.

 <p align="center">
   <img src="paper_lateral_figures/Framework.png"